TuringDestinEABM/DestinE_SPDT/README.md

 On running flask, you should be presented with a hyperlink to the local port where the SPDT is running.
 This link should open in your browser.
 If it doesn't, try copying and pasting it address bar of your browser.

 ### Home page
-On opening the SPDT, you should be redircted to the home page.
+On opening the SPDT, you should be redirected to the home page.
 You can access this page at any time by clicking the `Home` button in the navigation bar.

 From the home page, you can choose to `Create` a new Scenario or `Load from Template` [currently inactive].